lunarengineer-bot/lunar-engineering-cloud-init-kube/README.md

 * Phase 1: Using CookieCutter this creates a local project customized to your needs, including a cloud-init image (using Cookiecutter) and coupled Terraform recipe to assist automating the process of adding kubernetes nodes to a compute cluster.

-* Phase 2: Using Terraform this connects to the proxmox cluster and adds the nodes to the cluster.
+* Phase 2: Using Terraform this connects to a proxmox cluster and adds nodes to the cluster.
+This recipe is customized when you run cookiecutter; in general you will need at least three control nodes for a high availability cluster.

 All you need to start is python and cookiecutter; if you've got python you can pip install cookiecutter.